-The Bank has created a Multi-donor Gender and Diversity Fund in 2009.
-The IDB has approved a new Operational Policy on Gender Equality in Development, which calls for vigorous efforts to mainstream gender in projects and analytical work.
+The Bank created a Multi-donor Gender and Diversity Fund in 2009 and has approved a new Operational Policy on Gender Equality in Development, which calls for vigorous efforts to mainstream gender in projects and analytical work.
 It also calls for direct investment in projects that promote gender equality and women’s empowerment.

 The IDB proactively promotes social inclusion of African descendant communities and indigenous peoples as stakeholders in the development of Latin America and the Caribbean, through direct investments and the application of safeguards in IDB projects.
 Read more about Gender and Diversity >>

 The IDB brings together 60 Latin American women in the workshop Trade in Action to be held in Nicaragua.
 Jul 24, 2013

 IDB's Multilateral Investment Fund, Economist Intelligence Unit to Launch First Women´s Entrepreneurial Venture Scope Index